PayFabric/Business-Central-with-Binary-Stream-MEM/README.md

 Before you start, make sure you have:

-- **Business Central Environment** – A Microsoft Dynamics 365 Business Central sandbox or production environment
+- **Business Central Environment** – A Microsoft Dynamics 365 Business Central sandbox or production environment with version 26.0 or higher
 - **MEM App** – Binary Stream Multi-Entity Management (MEM) installed, licensed, and configured
-- **PayFabric App** – PayFabric extension installed in the same Business Central environment
+- **PayFabric App** – PayFabric extension (v26.2 or higher) installed in the same Business Central environment
 - **Developer Tools** – Visual Studio Code with the AL Language extension
 - **Repository Access** – Permission to clone this repository using HTTPS or SSH